ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 # Resident Services
-By using Resident Service Portal, individual can update some specific demographics data, which were provided at the time of registration of Unique Identity Number (UIN).
-Government provides UIN to each resident of the country to track the individual’s fundamental privileges and other benefits the individual is associated.
+By using Resident Service, individual can update some specific demographics data, which were provided at the time of registration of Unique Identity Number (UIN).
+Government provides Unique Identity Number (UIN) to each resident of the country.
+Based on country, the UIN will be used as an ID card.

 ## 1. Track status of UIN Generation by providing Registration ID [**[↑]**](#table-of-content)